 This prize is given for a graduate student paper that employs spatial analysis/thinking or GIS.
-The next submission deadline will be in late March, 2018.
+The next submission deadline will be sometime in March 2024.
 Only complete papers will be judged, but it's fine for manuscripts to be in draft format (or even recently published).
-The winner will give his/her paper in late spring as part of the S4 speaker series and will receive a prize of $500.
-We'll also have a festive reception in honor of the winner after his/her talk.
+The winner will receive a prize of $500 and will be invited to present their paper as part of the S4 speaker series in the Spring 2024 semester.
 Many of you are writing papers - why not submit them?
-To be considered for the prize, simply email Rachel Franklin a pdf of your paper by the deadline.
-Papers co-authored with others students are fine, but not with faculty.
+To be considered for the prize, simply email Kevin Mwenda a pdf of your paper by the deadline.
+Papers co-authored with other current students are fine, but not with faculty.

 Winner: Jorge Pérez Pérez, Economics, "City Minimum Wages"

 Winner: Benjamin Bellman, Sociology, "Slicing the Pie: Occupational and Residential Stratification in Nineteenth Century Philadelphia"

 Second Place: Heitor Pellegrina, Economics, "Agricultural Productivity and the Spatial Economy: Theory and Evidence from Brazil"

 Winner: Michelle Marcus, Economics, "On the Road to Recovery: Gasoline Content Regulations and Child Health"